Visa Traveler

 Personal Experience

-Thailand Visa on Arrival is only for 15 days for India passport holders.
-I have heard stories that some were given a 30 day Visa on Arrival on request.
+This was an incident from 2017.
+Thailand Visa on Arrival is only for 15 days for Indian passport holders.
+I have heard stories that some were given a 30-day Visa on Arrival on request.
 So, I decided to take my chances and ask for a 30-day visa.
 I booked a return ticket in 30 days and hopped on a flight to Thailand.

 At the Visa on Arrival in Bangkok, I requested the visa officer for a 30-day Visa.
 I told the visa officer that I had heard stories that some were given a 30-day Visa on Arrival.
 The visa officer told me that the visa rules are strict and they cannot accommodate such requests.
 He asked me to book a new flight ticket within 15 days of arrival and come back in line.